VHenriksson/solodeity/README.md

 This code is not production grade and may contain bugs.
 The code is still in development.

-Note that this contract is probably __not legal__ to publish in most jurisdisctions, due to online gambling being heavily regulated.
+Note that this contract is probably __not legal__ to publish in most jurisdisctions, due to online gambling (rightfully) being heavily regulated.
 This contract is __only for demonstration purposes__, and a way for me to learn Solidity.

 ## Development